Recreational Summer Day Camp has unfortunatley been cancelled for Summer 2022!

 The Boston College Recreational Day Camp must comply with the Regulations of the Massachusetts Department of Public Health and be licensed by the Massachusetts Department of Public Health.
 In consideration of the safety of the children enrolled, the camp activities are structured for children 7-12 years old.
 Campers must fall within the age range as of the first day they intend to attend camp to be eligible to participate.

-Registration opens February 17th
+Registration opens Spring 2022

 - Full payment is required to secure enrollment.
 Registration and payment are accepted over the phone through Member Services at 617-552-0797.